A Diagrammatic Temperley-Lieb Categorification: Preliminaries

+We call it an \emph{enriched potential categorification} if it is an enriched category with objects $U_i$ such that these isomorphisms Yoneda-hold. \end{defn}

 A permutation $\sigma \in S_{n+1}$ is called \emph{321-avoiding} if it never happens that, for $i<j<k$, $\sigma(i)>\sigma(j)>\sigma(k)$.
 It turns out that, using the Temperley-Lieb relations, every monomial $u_{\jj}$ is equal to a scalar times some $u_{\ii}$ where $\ii$ is \emph{321-avoiding}, i.e. if viewed as a word in the symmetric group it represents a \emph{reduced} expression for a 321-avoiding permutation.
 Moreover, between 321-avoiding monomials, the only further relations come from (\ref{eqn-uiuj}), and hence it is easy to pick out a basis from this spanning set.
+See \cite{FG} for more details.

-The Temperley-Lieb algebra has a well-known topological interpretation, thanks to Kauffman \cite{Kau}.
-We skim over it here; see \cite{Westbury} for a longer exposition.
-An element of $\mTL$ is a linear combination of crossingless matchings (isotopy classes of embedded planar 1-manifolds) between $n+1$ bottom points and $n+1$ top points.
-Multiplication of crossingless matchings consists of vertical concatenation, followed by removing any circles and replacing them with a factor of $\qtwo$.
+The Temperley-Lieb algebra has a well-known topological interpretation where an element of $\mTL$ is a linear combination of crossingless matchings (isotopy classes of embedded planar 1-manifolds) between $n+1$ bottom points and $n+1$ top points.
+Multiplication of crossingless matchings consists of vertical concatenation (where $ab$ is $a$ above $b$), followed by removing any circles and replacing them with a factor of $\qtwo$.
 In this picture, $u_i$ becomes the following:

 \igc{.6}{TLgen}